openreferral/specification/docs/hsds/producing_sharing.md

 Producing and Sharing Compliant Data
 ====================================

-HSDS builds on the Frictionless Data project's [data package specification. ](https://specs.frictionlessdata.io/)
+HSDS uses the Frictionless Data project's [data package specification. ](https://specs.frictionlessdata.io/)

-A data package contains a number of CSV files with defined column headings, and a JSON file (datapackage.json) that describes their contents.
+A data package contains a number of CSV files with defined column headings, and a JSON Table Schema file (datapackage.json) that describes their contents.

 ### CSV Formatting

 For ease of data production, Human Services Data Specification specifies that all files are provided in a simple comma-separated value format (.csv).

 CSV files should conforms to [RFC4180](http://tools.ietf.org/html/rfc4180). and use the UTF-8 character set.